JLanzuisi/Jack-SB/README.md

 The `docx` file is the draft of the book that the author made.
 It is where the markdown files are taken from.

+Epub specific files `epub-*` are used by pandoc to style the epub, add metadata, etc.

 ## Building

+The building process is based on a Makefile, this means that the `make` program needs to be available.
+For the details, look at the Makefile.

 ### Epub